Allowable Hospitality ExpensesFIN-ACC-I-50

 - date submitted

 Payment and reimbursement submitted without a detailed receipt and the additional information required will not be reimbursed.
 Detailed explanations on the disbursement voucher are required in order to explain how this expenditure is allowable based on the above policy.
-Lack of explanation will result in the return of the disbursement voucher.
+Lack of explanation will result in the return of the Kuali Financial System Disbursement Voucher (DV).

 Hospitality Expenses: Expenses incurred to purchase or provide meals, refreshments or entertainment, or expenses incurred for promotional purposes.